Rockz1152/MediaServer/README.md

 Once you have a user established, connect with SSH to your server

-Create the following folder structure on the drive or network locations where you will be keeping your media and configs
+Create the following folder structure on the drive where you will be keeping your media and configs

 - There are commands below the overview to quickly create the folders
 ```